Grandma’s Chocolate Oatmeal Cookie Tradition

 My Favorite Teacher

-As a child, my mother would read to me every day.
-Books were an essential part of my life from an early age, and Mama laid the foundation for my love of books.
+As a child, my mother would read to me every day, so books became an essential part of my life from an early age, and Mama laid the foundation for my love of books.
 When I was about three years old, she started teaching me the alphabet, and I began writing those letters.
 By the time I was four years old, I was reading books independently.

 One fun activity I enjoyed was our treasure hunts.
 It taught me some of my sight words.
 Go, to and the.
 Then my mother would draw objects from around the house with the word printed under her creations.
 My vocabulary grew as I learned the words: lamp, couch, mailbox, and so many more.
 Once I completed my activity, I would find a treat or barrette or hair ribbon for my treasure.